 (ii) Variable Rate may not save money

 As private loans are available with both fixed and variable rates, to lower the interest in the beginning, the more it will be beneficial for the borrower.
-But in the long run the interest will definitely increase which will create trouble to the borrower in paying out the loan.
+But in the long run, the interest will definitely increase which will create trouble to the borrower paying out the loan.

 (iii) Repayment & Forgiveness Options are less

-In case of federal loans there are several loans available so that if the borrower is facing certain kind of issue in repaying the loan, the lender can help them in providing various repayment options or sometimes they offer forgiveness plans after making certain payments on the part of borrower.
+In case of federal loans there are several loans available so that if the borrower is facing certain kinds of issues in repaying the loan, the lender can help them in providing various repayment options or sometimes they offer forgiveness plans after making certain payments on the part of the borrower.

-Private loans offers loan assistance program which is again on the part of lender if they want to ease the repayment options for borrowers.
+Private loans offer loan assistance program which is again on the part of the lender if they want to ease the repayment options for borrowers.